DiffOP: Reinforcement Learning of Optimization-Based Control Policies via Implicit Policy Gradients: DiffOP: A Differentiable Optimization Policy

-We note that for the objective function in the optimal control problem~\eqref{eq:problem}, the expectation $\E$ is taken with respect to $x_1$ that is drawn from some initial state distribution $\mathcal{D}$, and the trajectory $(x_1, u_1, \ldots, x_T, u_T)$ which is generated by policy $\pi_\theta$.
-By choosing a Truncated Gaussian distribution over a traditional Gaussian distribution, we can bound the deviation of the sampled action from the optimal action.
-This bounded deviation contributes to establishing the boundedness of the policy gradients, which provides good property for the convergence analysis of our algorithm.
+for $i = t, \ldots, t+h-1$.
+Here $u_i^\star$ denotes the deterministic action at time step obtained by solving the optimization-based policy~\eqref{eq:op_policy2}.
+The term $\sigma^2 I$ is the covariance matrix, with $\sigma^2 > 0$ controlling the variance of the exploration noise, and $I \in \R^{m \times m}$ is the identity matrix.
+The truncation bounds $u_\tau^\star \pm \beta \sigma^2I$ ensure the sampled actions remain within a controlled range, with $\beta > 0$ serving as a hyperparameter that regulates the extent of exploration.
+This independent Gaussian sampling is used for simplicity and analytical tractability in convergence analysis.
+In practice, DiffOP can be extended to sample the action sequence jointly from a multivariate Gaussian, allowing for correlated noise across the planning horizon.
+The expectation $\E$ is taken over the initial state distribution $x_0 \sim \mathcal{D}$ and the trajectory $(x_0, u_0, \ldots, x_T, u_T)$ induced by the stochastic policy~\eqref{eq:sto}.
+By choosing a truncated Gaussian distribution over a standard Gaussian distribution, we explicitly bound the deviation of sampled actions from their optimal counterparts.
+This bounded exploration helps control the variance of the policy gradients, which is used for establishing gradient \emph{boundedness} and \emph{convergence} analysis of our algorithm.

-Overall, ~\eqref{eq:sto} involves solving an optimization problem, the optimal control problem~\eqref{eq:problem} is a stochastic bi-level optimization problem.
+Crucially, we view problem~\eqref{eq:problem} as a \textit{policy optimization} task, where the policy is implicitly defined through an optimization problem.
+This formulation enables the adoption of policy gradient methods for end-to-end training.